-2. 'Keeping Children Safe in Education' DfE Guidance, September 2023 (All staff must read at least Part 1)

-- 3. The Staff Code of Conduct

-- 4. Guidance for Safer Working Practice for Adults who work with Children and Young People in Education

-- 5. The School's Whistleblowing Policy

-I am aware that the DSLs are:
+- 2. 'Keeping Children Safe in Education' DfE Guidance, September 2024 (All staff must read at least Part 1) - 3.
+The Staff Code of Conduct - 4.
+Guidance for Safer Working Practice for Adults who work with Children and Young People in Education - 5.
+The School's Whistleblowing Policy - □ I am aware that the whole school DSL is Cleo Lawrence c.lawrence@stmargarets-school.org.uk and the DSL team are: